-At the helm of your Cobia, you have a main switch panel, which is located above the steering wheel.
+At the helm of your Cobia, you have a main switch panel, which is located to the left of the steering wheel.
 This panel controls your lights, horn, accessories, livewell, and your bilge.
-When a switch is in the
+When a switch is in the "on"